Pupil Premium & Recovery Premium

-Please click here for our Pupil Premium Strategy 2021-22.
+Please click here for our Pupil Premium Strategy Dec 2021-Dec 2024.

-This statement details our school’s use of pupil premium (and recovery premium for the 2021 to 2022 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school’s use of pupil premium funding (and recovery premium for the 2022 to 2023 academic year) to help improve the attainment of our disadvantaged pupils.
 It outlines our pupil premium strategy, and how we intend to spend the funding in this academic year.

 It outlines the effect that last year’s spending of pupil premium had within our school.